-Valuation of Long-Lived Assets, Goodwill and Intangible Assets - We review our long-lived assets for impairment, including utility plant in service.
+Valuation of Long-Lived Assets, Goodwill and Intangible Assets - We review our long-lived assets for impairment, including utility plant in service and investment in joint venture.
 We also review regulatory assets for the continued application of the FASB's accounting guidance for regulated operations.
 Our review determines whether there have been changes in circumstances or events that have occurred that require adjustments to the carrying value of these assets.
 Adjustments to the carrying value of these assets would be made in instances where their inclusion in the rate-making process is unlikely.